cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 DST = H("H2C-OVERSIZE-DST-" || a_very_long_DST)
 ~~~

-- For expand\_message\_xof using extensible-output function H, DST is computed as
+- For expand\_message\_xof using extendable-output function H, DST is computed as

 ~~~
 DST = H("H2C-OVERSIZE-DST-" || a_very_long_DST, ceil(2 * k / 8))